AR in Manufacturing & Assembly Guide for Smart Factory Workflows

 Remote CollaborationLive expert annotationQuicker issue resolution

-In Smart Factory environments, AR acts as a human-machine interface.
-It complements robotics and automation rather than replacing workers.
-The goal is to improve accuracy, safety, and productivity while maintaining compliance with regulatory standards.
+In Smart Factory environments, AR acts as a human-machine interface, complementing automation technologies to improve accuracy, safety, and productivity.

 Recent Updates and Industry Trends (2025–2026)

-Over the past year, AR adoption in manufacturing has accelerated due to improvements in hardware performance, cloud integration, and artificial intelligence.
+AR adoption in manufacturing has accelerated due to advancements in hardware, cloud computing, and artificial intelligence.

-• Greater adoption of cloud-based AR collaboration tools
+• Increased adoption of cloud-based AR collaboration tools

 • Improved battery life and durability of industrial smart glasses